 Livestock sale: Check in animals Sat starting at 8:30AM all day till sale time- no appointment or scheduling necessary.
 Call 405 615 7065 to schedule an appointment if you can’t get you animals there on Sat and need to bring them Thurs. or Fri. and we’ll meet you there to unload.
-We are usually there from 3-6 on Fri afternoons sale weekend but always call first on Fri. to be sure someone is available to meet you..
+We are usually there from 3-6 on Fri afternoons - no apt needed sale weekend but always call first on Fri. or check upcoming events page or facebook to see if any change.
+We recently had a funeral to attend and opened about 30 min late that fri.
 The livestock sale starts at 5 promptly unless we have a short crew and someone arrives right at 5 to unload then we may start from 5-15 min late.
 But if you arrive late you are subject to when we can get you unloaded if the sale has already started.

 All goats, sheep, or llamas are tagged and sent to their own pen with water.